 You will learn at your own pace, but the course typically takes approximately 4 hours to complete.

-There are no formal entry requirements for this course but you must have a reasonable standard of spoken and written English.
+There are no formal entry requirements for this course but you must have a reasonable standard of spoken and written English and be aged 19 or over.

 The course is auto-assessed with questions throughout the learning material.